 Slower production and other hidden costs

-In addition to the investment in equipment and accessories, rock drilling is, by its nature, slower going than dirt drilling.
-It’s a double whammy.
-Plus, you’ll also incur added personnel costs since the jobs take longer.
-Here’s a quick run-down of the areas where you can expect greater investment than you might be used to:
+In addition to the investment in hard rock directional drilling equipment and accessories, rock drilling is, by nature, slower going than dirt drilling: it's a double whammy.
+Plus, you'll incur added personnel costs since the jobs take longer.
+Here's a quick run-down of the areas where you can expect greater investment than you might be used to:

 - Additional 1-2 people to mix fluid and keep the reclaimer clean